SiobhanP1/love-running-project/README.md

 ### Supported Screens and Browsers

-* A mobile-first approach was taken for design.
-* It has not been tested on browsers other than Chrome.
+* This site has not been tested on browsers other than Chrome.

 ## Deployment